Coconut Raspberry Chia Pudding

 Fast forward a few thousand years to Dr. Wayne Coates, a research professor at the University of Arizona, who was one of the very first to (re)discover chia seeds in the 1980’s.
 Coates discovered the fact that they grew a thick green mat of grass-like shoots in a matter of hours.
 But for many years, the novelty of this overshadowed the very real nutritional value that Dr. Coates found in the tiny chia seed.

-Roughly 20 years later, the health, fitness and nutrition market exploded.
+Roughly 20 years later, the health, fitness, and nutrition market exploded.
 Vegetarian and vegan lifestyles started to become incredibly popular, and the search for protein from plants took center stage.
 Chia seeds, as a source of protein, became a trendy go-to for many.
 And with that, chia seeds earned their rightful recognition as a superfood.
 “Super”, because they contain a very dense concentration of vital nutrients, vitamins, and minerals, as well as antioxidants, good fats, healthy enzymes, or other healthy properties that help to treat, lower the risk of, or prevent specific diseases.

 A Powerful Little Seed

-Chia seeds can be black or white (brown indicates that the seed is unripe), but here is no difference nutritionally between the two.
+Chia seeds can be black or white (brown indicates that the seed is unripe), but there is no difference nutritionally between the two.
 But every tiny little chia seed comes with all the proteins, fats, vitamins and/or minerals, amino acids, and antioxidants needed to unlock their nutritional value.
 Chia seeds have everything necessary to process all the nutrients they contain, and that means, unlike many other foods, your body can use them quickly and efficiently.

 Health Benefits of Chia Seeds